HTD-Health/playbook-OUTDATED/education-budget.md

 ### What kind of expenses are excluded?
 - BSc and MSc programmes are excluded
-- hardware.
-However, if you have an idea for a hardware, please reach out to [Maciek Z](https://github.com/maciej-zywno) and we will consider buying it from the company-wide budget.
+- hardware related to daily work (mouse, trackpad etc.) - Such things are bought by the company and delivered to you.
+You are welcome to buy hardware related to your education & growth e.g. Arduino, Raspberry Pi.
+If you have an idea for another hardware and are not sure whether it is supported by the education budget then please ask you leader.
 - meals.
 You can however book a room with breakfast included and then effectively the breakfast meal will be paid from your education budget.

 ### Hotel, tickets, meals... it’s all too complicated.
 Please give me a real world example.